containeroo/heartbeats/README.md

 ### Notifications

-Heartbeat uses the library [https://github.com/containrrr/shoutrrr/](https://github.com/containrrr/shoutrrr/) for notification.
+Heartbeat uses the library [https://github.com/containrrr/shoutrrr/](https://github.com/containrrr/shoutrrr/) for notifications.

 `Defaults` (`notification.defaults`) set the general `message` and/or `sendResolved` for each service.
 Each service can override these settings by adding the corresponding key (`message` and/or `sendResolved`).